mcpython4-coding/core/doc/tasks.md

     [This can be used after with b) the LaunchWrapper is known-good] It would communicate via socket with the test process

-Split into 4 parts:
+Split into 2 parts:
 - Unit tests: general functional tests [created]
-- Launch tests: tests executed during loading the game [registry injection tests, loading event tests, ...]
+- In-Game tests, either:
   - User interaction tests: simulation of user input over the event system
   - In-game tests: tests executed in-game automatically [see mc test framework], using structures and interaction paths for game behaviour, can be mixed with user interaction tests

-FML
-- make the exception screen scrollable
-- load JavaFML only when needed (e.g. via a flag, maybe --enable-fml)
-- implement all the instructions
-- runtime mod reload
-- an attachable debugger for certain functions / opcode regions with ui [maybe in second window?]
-- a bytecode viewer for debugging single instructions [in-game, via some callback and continue system]
-- jvm exception handling [currently not implemented]